 Collin joined Watsi on August 1st, 2015.
-Five years ago, Collin became the 1398th member to automatically support a new Watsi patient every month.
-Since then, 4,639 more people have become monthly donors!
-Collin's most recent donation traveled 8,700 miles to support Grace, a 3-year-old from Tanzania, to fund knee surgery.
+Six years ago, Collin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Collin's most recent donation traveled 8,500 miles to support Salome, a future teacher from Kenya, to fund surgery for an umbilical hernia.